As war in Ukraine intensifies, US gasoline hits record $4.17

-The average price of gasoline in the U.S. hit a record $4.17 per gallon Tuesday as the country prepares to ban Russian oil imports after its invasion of Ukraine.
+The average price of gasoline in the U.S. hit a record $4.17 per gallon Tuesday as the country banned Russian oil imports after its invasion of Ukraine.

 The national average rose by 10 cents per gallon in one day, and it’s up 55 cents since last week, according to AAA data.
 The previous high was set 13 years ago when the national average price hit $4.10 per gallon.

-The amount of gasoline in storage in the U.S. fell last week as demand starts to tick higher with summer approaching.
-The increase in gas demand and a reduction in total supply is contributing to rising prices at the pump, but skyrocketing oil prices are playing an increasingly large role as the conflict in Ukraine escalates.
+The amount of U.S. gasoline in storage fell last week as demand starts to tick higher with summer approaching.
+The increase in gas demand and with inventories trending lower is contributing to rising prices at the pump, but skyrocketing oil prices are playing an increasingly large role as the conflict in Ukraine escalates.

 The price of benchmark U.S. crude jumped 8% Tuesday to more than $129 per barrel.